Circuit Technology Center

 4. Modern, Up-To-Date Equipment

 Repair is and may always be a highly labor-intensive operation relying more on individual operator skills than automation.
-Despite the availability of very good tools for repair, many in-house repair operations are poorly equipped.
+Despite the availability of excellent tools for repair, many in-house repair operations are poorly equipped.

 5. Highly Skilled Technicians